-Weekend classes are one of the best ways to fulfill your education requirements.
-Not only do some Au Pair classes allow you to get 3-6 credit hours in one weekend, but you get to have a fun vacation and an Au Pair weekend at the same time.
+Weekend classes present valuable academic opportunities and are one of the best ways to fulfill your education requirements.
+Not only do some Au Pair classes allow you to get 3-6 credit hours in one weekend as part of your continuing education, but you also get to have a fun vacation and an Au Pair weekend simultaneously.

 What are the best weekend classes for Au Pairs?

-Sure, you can find plenty of Au Pair weekend courses just by Googling, “weekend class Au Pair.”
+Sure, you can find plenty of Au Pair weekend courses just by Googling “weekend class for Au Pairs.”
 But which ones are really the best?

 There are many weekend classes Au Pair participants love, which count toward the education requirement for your Au Pair program.

-The best weekend classes are ones that combine travel, sightseeing, and cultural history with the course itself.
-Here are some organizations* that offer Au Pair weekend classes:
+The best weekend classes to explore should combine travel, sightseeing, and cultural history with the course.
+Here are some organizations* that offer weekend classes for Au Pairs:

-Many universities also offer weekend courses.
-They might not involve travel, but could be a good way to get ~3 credits in one weekend.
+Many universities also offer weekend courses Au Pairs can enroll in.
+They might not involve travel but could be a good way to get ~3 credits in one weekend.

-Before you register for a course, you may also want to inquire about how much homework will be required.
-Also find out whether it’s due before or after the course.
+Before enrolling in courses for Au Pairs, you may also want to inquire how much homework will be required.
+Also, find out whether it’s due before or after the course.

 What do I need to bring on my trip?